larascremin/grocery-list/README.md

 ### 🛒 GROCERY LIST

-This program is an online grocery list!
+This program is an online grocery list.
 In it, you can write down all your items, count them, <br>
 and mark them as you pick them up at the store, it's a simple but very useful program.

 See the program here -> https://my-grocerylist.vercel.app/